op-albinantti/jdk_kompetensdag/README.md

 ## Recompiling
 When changing anything in your build, you'll need to recompile.
 If the change has been made inside the container, you can run `make images` from the root folder to compile the JDK using Oracle's make pipeline.
 If you're coding outside the docker container, you need to re-build your docker image using the steps above.
 Note that the latter will re-compile the entire JDK, which on a OP Macbook Pro 2022 takes about 6 minutes.
 If you are only making a small change, consider modifying the library inside of the container using VIM or Emacs.

+## Get started!
+That's it!
+Start solving the challenges provided in `Challenges.pdf`!